Skip to main content

 • recognise unhelpful patterns of behaviour

-• manage problems by thinking in a more balanced way
+• manage difficulties by thinking in a more balanced way

-• plan out the meals and snacks you should have during the day, to help you adopt regular eating habits
+• plan out the meals and snacks you should have during the day, to help you take up regular eating habits

-• work out what is triggering your binge eating
+• work out what is triggering (causing) your binge eating

 • change and manage negative feelings about your body